 With adoption, you have the duration of your pregnancy to make a final decision.
 However, if you are considering adoption, you should begin prenatal care as soon as possible.
 Also, the sooner you begin to interview adoption agencies and/or adoption attorneys, the more control you may have over the selection of the adoptive parent(s) and the placement of your baby.
 With a little advanced planning, you will have the opportunity to select the agency or attorney, the adoptive parent(s) and how much contact you would like to have after the adoption has been finalized.

 The caring and supportive staff at Support Circle can come alongside you while you consider your options.
 Our nurses can confirm your pregnancy with a medical pregnancy test and/or an ultrasound, and they can help you to begin your prenatal care.
-Our professional counselors have access to many community referrals to help you in your search for an adoption provider that you are comfortable with.
+Our patient advocates have access to many community referrals to help you in your search for an adoption provider that you are comfortable with.

 The information listed here is for educational purposes only.
 The adoption process can vary from state to state.
 Support Circle does not operate as an adoption agency.
 In cases where a woman chooses to place her baby for adoption, Support Circle would continue to act as her advocate, while the adoption agency would act as an advocate for the baby.